FEMA Major Disaster Declaration – New York Severe Storm and Flooding

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by the Davis Fire on September 7, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal, and local recovery efforts in areas affected by flooding from August 5-6, 2024.
 The following counties have been approved for assistance:

 Public Assistance: